CleverCloud/clever-components/docs/adr/adr-0026-introducing-prettier.md

 But that's also the case for ESLint that made the same decision.
 In fact most if not all of the linters tend to switch to not format the code now.

-Thus said we took the decision to handle the subject on our side and find a formatter before updating both tools.
-(ESLint and Stylelint)
+Thus said we took the decision to handle the subject on our side and find a formatter before updating both ESLint and Stylelint.
 Another reason was that while we had some basic formatting conventions, it wasn't relying on any tool except our IDEs which could lead to inconsistencies in our codebase.

 ## Formatters study